lambda-snail/uuid-lib/README.md

 # Usage

+To start, you can either include `uuid_all.hpp` which pulls in all header files, or include `uuid.hpp` only if you don't need the facilities declared in the other headers.

 ## Factory

 To begin we first need to construct an instance of the ```uuid_factory```.
 This can be constructed with a random generator from the